Fetal Alcohol Spectrum Disorder (FASD)

 - Alcohol-related birth defects (ARBD).
 This can include defects in the heart, kidneys, bones, or hearing.

 What causes FASD?

 FASDs happen when a mother drinks alcohol during pregnancy.
-Like other drugs, alcohol can pass from the mother's blood through the placenta to the fetus.
-Alcohol is broken down more slowly in the fetus than in an adult.
+Like other drugs, alcohol can pass from the mother's blood through the placenta to the baby.
+Alcohol is broken down more slowly in the baby than in an adult.
 Alcohol levels can stay high in the baby's body.
 This affects development.
 No amount of alcohol during pregnancy is safe.
 There is no safe time to drink in pregnancy.
-Even light or moderate drinking can affect the growing fetus.
+Even light or moderate drinking can affect the growing baby.

 What are the symptoms of FASD?